ZIYU-DEEP/eva/README.md

    ```

 ## Training Scripts (TEMP)
-Execute the training scripts based on the base model you choose:
+Execute the training scripts based on the base model you choose.
+Be sure to modify the iteration number during the training.

 1. Default training
    ```bash